HumbleSpark/ellie-issues/README.md

 As a final word about feature requests, small features are more likely to be released quickly whereas larger features will tend to be organized into broader narratives.

-## Rules

-- Please note that our [code of conduct](CODE_OF_CONDUCT.md) is always in effect and will be enforced.
-- If we need more information we'll let you know with a comment and a label.
-We close issues without enough information after 1 week.
-- If we decline a feature request or close a bug, it won't be useful to argue that it be reopened.
-Our time is just as valuable as yours, and we need to prioritize!